 In tracking (aka recording the parts for real), I found that while we were focused on what sounded good musically, we were straying from the vibe I needed to retain in the song.
 I had articulated phrases to keep in mind for each song so the second day of tracking, I came back with the key phrase painted on rice paper (I had supplies from an oriental ink art class I once took and bombed).
 Having the phrase posted in the studio while recording worked well so I decided to paint the phrase for each song.

 This song tied together themes that naturally emerged on the album and so it became the title track.
 I also have a music video for it which I’ll release online next month after I write about all eight songs.
-Next week, I’ll have a post on “Ruby, 6” along with a lyric video for it so please check back for that, if you will.
+Next week, I’ll post on “Ruby, 6” along with a lyric video, so please check back for that, if you will.